mohamedfofana/marsrover/README.md

 Each rover will be finished sequentially , which means that the second rover won't start to move until the first one has finished moving .

+If the rover want move out of bound, the move is not done.
 OUTPUT :

 The output for each rover should be its final co-ordinates and heading .